In this article:

 Invoices

-As work progresses on a matter, this is where you can see any invoices that have been uploaded against it.
+As work advances on a matter, this is where you can see any invoices uploaded against it.
+Your legal service provider normally adds invoices, and you can find instructions for adding invoices here.

 Activity